The Best Pelvic Floor Exercises for Men

 What did you feel?

-On your next exhale, squeeze the muscles around your anus as if you wanted to hold back a fart (that feeling when you’re in an elevator and you really don’t want to be passing gas?
+On your next exhale, squeeze the muscles around your anus as if you wanted to hold back a fart (that feeling when you're in an elevator and you don't want to be passing gas?
 Yup, those are your deep pelvic floor muscles in action!)

 What did you notice?

 When you squeeze your pelvic floor muscles, your penis draws up and in, your testicles lift upwards, and the anus closes.
-When you release your pelvic floor muscles, your penis and scrotum drop back down and the pelvic muscles relax.
+When you release your pelvic floor muscles, your penis and scrotum drop back down, and the pelvic muscles relax.

 Common mistakes when trying to identify your pelvic floor muscles: